harshalna1du/GettingAndCleaningData/README.md

 2. Load the Activity Label from activity_Lables.txt
 3. Load the MEasurement Parameters from Features.txt
 4. Load Test and Training data using read.tables.

-Assignment Question 1 - "Merge the training and the test sets to create one data set"
-5. Merge the training and the test data using the rbind
+5. Assignment Question 1 - "Merge the training and the test sets to create one data set".
+Merge the training and the test data using the rbind

-Assignment Question 2 - "Extract only the measurements on the mean and standard deviation for each measurement"
-6. Use regular expression to extract teh index of columns with standard deviation and mean.
+6. Assignment Question 2 - "Extract only the measurements on the mean and standard deviation for each measurement": Use regular expression to extract teh index of columns with standard deviation and mean.
 Discard other columns

-Assignment Question 3 -"Use descriptive activity names to name the activities in the data set"

-7. Set descriptive activity names
+7. Assignment Question 3 -"Use descriptive activity names to name the activities in the data set": Set descriptive activity names
 8. Combine the Subject-Activity-Observation Datasets

-Assignment Question 4 -"Appropriately labels the data set with descriptive variable names"
+9. Assignment Question 4 -"Appropriately labels the data set with descriptive variable names"
-9. Clean up the MeasurementParameter naming.
+10. Clean up the MeasurementParameter naming.

-Assignment Question 5 -"From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject"
+11. Assignment Question 5 -"From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject"
-10.For the purpose of this assignment, the program demonstrates wide and narrow datasets 10.1.1 Wide: Group by Activity first, then subject.
+ - For the purpose of this assignment, the program demonstrates wide and narrow datasets
+ - Wide: Group by Activity first, then subject.
 Summarise each MeasurementParameter by mean.
-(As asked in the assignment) 10.1.2 Wide: Group by Subject first, then Activity.
+(As asked in the assignment)
+ - Wide: Group by Subject first, then Activity.
 Summarise each MeasurementParameter by mean.
 (Another way of looking at it)
-10.2.
-Gather all but SubjectID and Activity columns to make a narrow dataset such that each MeasurementParameter is transposed to a value from a column resultig in a Subject->Activity->MeasurementParameter->Value stucture.Summarise by mean of the observation.
+ - Narrow: Gather all but SubjectID and Activity columns to make a narrow dataset such that each MeasurementParameter is transposed to a value from a column resultig in a Subject->Activity->MeasurementParameter->Value stucture.Summarise by mean of the observation.
-Each summarised dataset is writen to disk using write.table command
+ - Each summarised dataset is writen to disk using write.table command
+ - Files stores in Output directory